Calvert Manor Civic Association, Inc. By-Laws

 Section A. Where these Bylaws are silent, Robert's Rules of Order shall apply.

 Section B. Voting shall be by voice vote unless the President or a majority of members present call for a show of hands of a secret ballot.
-(See Art.
-IV, Sec.
-B (3).)
+(See Article IV, Section C (3).)

 Section C. Proposed changes in Bylaws or assessment shall be announced at least one (1) month prior to an Annual or Special Meeting.
-Such changes must be carried by a two-thirds (2/3) vote.
-(See Art.
-IX, Sec.
-A (1).)
+Such changes must be carried by a quorum vote. (see Article IX, Sec A (1).

 Section D. All other motions shall be carried by a majority vote of the members present or by proxy.

 Section A. Restrictions and Conditions set forth in the original Sales Contracts and registered in the County Court House at Upper Marlboro, Md., which shall run with and bind all lands that are known as Calvert Manor, are adopted and included where they are not in conflict with these Bylaws or Prince George's County code, and are legally applicable.